 Kanya kumari due to its geographical locations is a major tourist attraction along with its spiritual and meditation value

 Kanya-kumari, which in Hindi means a young unmarried girl, is fresh and mesmerizing as its name.
-It was a drive from West Tamilnadu which took us approx 10 hours to reach this southernmost tip of India where the Bay of Bengal, The Indian Ocean, and the Arabian Sea meet.
+It was a drive from West Tamilnadu which took us approx 10 hours to reach this southernmost tip of India.
+It is the famous spot where the Bay of Bengal, The Indian Ocean, and the Arabian Sea meet.
 We love to drive and always start early morning to avoid traffic chaos.

 So the planner was opened for 2 days and this is all one can see in two days visit to Kanyakumari-